eladwinner87/investor-tgbot/README.md

-# Welcome to Investor Telegram Bot - the ultimate tool for true sloth investors🦥
+# Welcome to Investor Telegram Bot - the ultimate tool for true sloth investors 🦥

 A self-hosted, compact Python application that uses a personal Telegram bot to automate and simplify Dollar-Cost Averaging (DCA) investments.
-It calculates investment amounts based on your salary, converts currencies, and accounts for commissions, providing you with the exact numbers to use in your brokerage app with zero mental energy wasted🙏
+It calculates investment amounts based on your salary, converts currencies where needed, accounts your broker's commission and providing you with the exact numbers to use in your trading app with zero mental energy wasted 🙏

 ## ✨ Features